Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Conclusion

 \section{Conclusion}

 We presented a physically-motivated emulation of GMST data using Bayesian inference and a stochastic energy balance model.
 Analyzing AR5 EMICs and CMIP5 simulations for the last millennium, we found that the power spectral density of the combined \textit{forced + internal} response approximates the \textit{target} spectrum well.
 We show that our emulation can be used to separate internal and forced contributions to GMST variability across timescales.
 The relative contribution of internal dynamics increases with model complexity and decreases with timescale.
 While AR5 EMICs predominately exhibit forced variations, simulations from CMIP5 models and the LOVECLIM ensemble members exhibit major contributions from the forced and internal response.
-This suggests that EMICs with more realistic atmospheric variability can simulate statistical properties of climate fluctuations more reliably and could therefore help assess future variability and potentially associated risks using long-term projections.
+This suggests that EMICs with more realistic atmospheric variability can simulate statistical properties of interannual to decadal climate fluctuations more reliably.
+Our results show that precise knowledge of the forced response and correlation structure of internal variability is necessary to explain variability across scales, needed to assess future variability and potentially associated risks with long-term projections.
 Our developed framework is robust, readily available and can thus be widely applied to describe, emulate and diagnose observed and simulated temperature variability.